George LeMieux: Early life and education

 LeMieux was born in Fort Lauderdale, Florida, the son of Karen Ann (née Huckestein) and George Harvey LeMieux, a building contractor and secretary to the company.
 He grew up in Coral Springs, Florida, and graduated in 1987 from Coral Springs High School.
-He enrolled at Emory University, where he majored in political science, served as Chapter President of the Beta Epsilon chapter of Delta Tau Delta Fraternity and graduated magna cum laude, Phi Beta Kappa in 1991.
+He enrolled at Emory University, where he majored in political science, served as Chapter President of the Beta Epsilon chapter of Delta Tau Delta fraternity and graduated magna cum laude with Phi Beta Kappa membership in 1991.
 He was Senior Orator that year.
-He went on to earn his Juris Doctor cum laude from Georgetown University Law Center in 1994.
+He went on to earn his Juris Doctor, cum laude, from the Georgetown University Law Center in 1994.

 He interned for Congressman E. Clay Shaw Jr. and U.S. Senator Connie Mack III.
 In 1994, he joined the law firm of Gunster Yoakley & Stewart P.A. in its Fort Lauderdale office.
-LeMieux is an AV-rated attorney, and focuses his legal practice on resolving business, and governmental disputes, and advising CEOs and C-suite executives on business, law and government from a local, state and national perspective.
-He continued his practice there for eight years, at which time he left to serve as Florida's Deputy Attorney General and Chief of Staff to the Attorney General's Office where he supervised more than 400 lawyers and 1,300 total staff.
+LeMieux is an AV-rated attorney, and focuses his legal practice on resolving business and governmental disputes and advising CEOs and C-suite executives on business, law, and government from a local, state, and national perspective.
+He continued his practice there for eight years, at which time he left to serve as Florida's Deputy Attorney General and Chief of Staff to the Attorney General's Office, where he supervised more than 400 lawyers and 1,300 total staff.